softwaremill/sttp/docs/quickstart.rst

 This brings into scope the starting point for defining requests and some helper methods.
 All examples in this guide assume that this import is in place.

 And that's all you need to start using sttp!
-To create and send your first request, import the above, type ``sttp.`` and see where your IDE's auto-complete gets you!
+To create and send your first request, import the above, type ``basicRequest.`` and see where your IDE's auto-complete gets you!
 Or, read on about the :ref:`basics of defining requests <request_basics>`.